 "What is there to find out?
 "Hermione snorted a little.
 "It's Quirrell.
 I mean, the fake Quirrell.
-It explains everything: the reason for the stupid turban, garlic and stutter…"
+It explains everything: the reason for his stupid turban, garlic and stutter…"

-"…and the reason he's always staring at me," Harry added glumly.
+"…and why he's always staring at me," Harry added glumly.

 "We must find out who he is," Hermione concluded firmly.

-"If I may…" the Baron de Combrai boomed suddenly, and everyone jumped.
+"If I may…" Baron de Combrai boomed suddenly, and everyone jumped.